 Indicator Kriging#

-This is a tutorial for / demonstration of Categorical Indicator Simulation with GeostatsPy for estimating spatial cetegorical features, e.g., like facies.
+This chapter is a tutorial for / demonstration of Categorical Indicator Simulation with GeostatsPy for estimating spatial categorical features, e.g., like facies.

 • specifically we use kriging to make estimates on a grid to display as a map.